secblc/Blind-Croupier-Documentation/White Paper.md

 | 3-69 | -  | -  | -  |  - |
 | 70 | 0.140$  | 1,000,000WIN | **800,000,000WIN**  | **20%** |
 | 71  | **0.140$**  | 1,000,000WIN  | 1,000,000WIN  | 0%  |

-> Как вы наверное заметили из таблицы, в периоде 1 все предложенные токены были распределены, и стоимость токена во втором периоде повысилась на 0.7%. А в периоде 70 было сожжено 20% токенов, поэтому в соответствии с указаным в смарт-контракте алгоритме, стоимость токена в периоде 71 не повысилась. В этом и следующих разделах вы узнаете больше о предложенной экономической модели.
+> As you may have noticed from the table, in period 1 all the tokens offered were distributed, and the token cost in the second period was raised by 0.7%.
+And in the period 70 20% of tokens were burnt, so according to the smart contract algorithm, the token cost for the period 71 was **not** raised.
+In the following chapters you will learn more about the economic model offered.

 **5,000,000WIN:** Offered for Token Distribution Period 0.
+Price for period:1WIN = 0.07$.
+This is a small period for "early birds".
+The period finished when all the tokens available are distributed or when Period 1 starts (i.e. ** УКАЗАТЬ ДАТУ**).

-Price for period:1WIN = 0.07$. Это небольшой период для "раних птичек". Период будет завершен когда все доступные для него токены будут распределены или вместе с началом с Period 1 то есть ** УКАЗАТЬ ДАТУ**. *All the unsold tokens are destroyed at the end of the period.*
+*All the unsold tokens are destroyed at the end of the period.*

 **15,000,000WIN** Offered for Token Distribution Period 1.
-Price for period:  1 WIN = $0.1$.  ***Период начнется УКАЗАТЬ ДАТУ**  The period lasts 161 hours (or until all the tokens are sold), after that the next period begins instantly. *All the unsold tokens are destroyed at the end of the period.*
+Price for period:  1 WIN = $0.1$.  ***The period begins УКАЗАТЬ ДАТУ**  The period lasts 161 hours (or until all the tokens are sold), after that the next period begins instantly. *All the unsold tokens are destroyed at the end of the period.*

  **366,000,000WIN:**  Split for periods 2-367.
 For each period, 1,000,000 WIN is available for 23 hours (or until all the tokens are sold).
 In each new period, the price is increased by 0.7% from the price in the previous period.
 If  20% of more of tokens were destroyed in the period, then the price would be maintained at the same level.

-**100,000,000WIN:** Reserved by Blind Croupier to award project participants for their work and are considered a long-term investment, **и поддержания необходимого баланса маркет мейкера**.
+**100,000,000WIN:** Reserved by Blind Croupier to award project participants for their work and are considered a long-term investment.
+Also will be used for maintaining the marketmaker balance.
 The are put on hold and will be unlocked after 12 months.

 **5,000,000WIN:** This tokens will be transferred to the market maker balance.
 A market maker is a dealer/bot/broker, storing WIN tokens and making transactions to maintain higher tokens liquidity on the market.